Regulations relating to resource management in the petroleum activities

 Legal basis: Laid down by the Norwegian Petroleum Directorate on 13.
-December 2017 pursuant to Section 10-18 of Act No. 72 of 29 November 1996 relating to petroleum activities, cf. Section 6 ninth paragraph of Regulation No. 653 of 27 June 1997 relating to the Act relating to petroleum activities, Sections 46, 47, 48, 53, 74, 79 and 86, cf. administrative decision No. 512 of 15 May 2009.
-Last amended by Regulation of December 19 2017 No 2244.
+December 2017 pursuant to Section 10-18 of Act No. 72 of 29 November 1996 relating to petroleum activities, cf. Section 6 ninth paragraph of Regulation No. 653 of 27 June 1997 relating to the Act relating to petroleum activities, Sections 46, 47, 48, 53, 79 and 86, cf. administrative decision No. 512 of 15 May 2009 and administrative decision No.1016 of 4.
+October 1991.

 These Regulations use the following definitions:

 - Appraisal well: well drilled to determine the extent and size of a petroleum deposit that has already been proven with a wildcat well,

 - Cuttings: rock fragments from the drilling process,

 - Drilling programme: description containing well/wellbore-specific information concerning planned drilling and well activity,

 - Well: hole that is drilled to find or delineate a petroleum deposit and/or to produce petroleum or water, to inject gas, water or another medium, or to investigate reservoir conditions, monitor well parameters, investigate rock properties or conduct geotechnical investigations for placement of facilities.
 A well can consist of one or more wellbores and can have one or more termination points,